-AFROTC is a program that will challenge and train ones leadership skills and leadership potential.
+AFROTC is a program that will challenge and train ones leadership skills.
 The academic class will teach military education and aerospace history.
-Leadership labs take place once a week and are designed to train cadets to react as leaders to various situations.
+Leadership Laboratory takes place once a week during the semester and is designed to train cadets to react as leaders to various situations.
 Experienced cadets are tasked with leadership positions within the cadet corps and are responsible for training new cadets.
 You are required to wear a uniform to your ROTC classes during the week.

 2. How do I join AFROTC if I am already in college?

-The program requires a minimum of six semesters for a student to earn a commission.
+The program requires a minimum of 3 years for a student to earn a commission.
 You will have to sit down with the Recruiting Flight Commander to discuss your way forward.
-You can join the program as an AS250 student in the fall semester to take your AS100 and AS200 classes at the same time.
-We do not allow AS250s to join in the spring semester.
+You can join the program as a freshman or sophomore student in the fall semester or as a freshman in the spring semester.
+We only allow sophomores to join in the spring semester in special circumstances.

 3. If I join AFROTC, does that mean I'm joining the military?

-No. You won't sign a contract to serve in the Air Force until you either accept a scholarship or until your first day of your junior year in the program.
+No. You won't sign a contract to serve in the Air Force until you either accept a scholarship or until you complete Field Training inbetween your sophomore and junior year.
 With Air Force ROTC, we provide you with lots of opportunities to see what the Air Force is about before signing up.
 And while you're waiting, you are getting college out of the way and having a lot of fun.

 4. Will the Air Force pay for my school?